kadie16/kadie16.github.io/_posts/2015-08-04-project-update-short.md

 > 1.)
 Apply rotation A to position at 0. <br>
 > 2.)
 Apply rotation **(A + B)** to position at 1. <br>

-As is, the rotations are adding on top of eachother.
+As is, the rotations are adding on top of each other.
 So when I drag the mouse left to right, the model spins according to the sum of the prior rotation and the desired left to right rotation.
 Confusing right?!?!?!?!

 ####OpenGL Matrix Stack
 Here, the openGL matrix stack comes in.
 Here is the deal: In order to rotate my model, I am manipulating the Model View Matrix.
 But openGL actually maintains a "stack" of Model View Matrices for me to work with.
 If I want to save my current matrix, I can "push" it to the stack.
 Then, I can change the matrix however I want.
 When I decide that I want to go back to that matrix I pushed earlier, I can "pop" the matrix and I will get the next one on the stack.
 More confusion, no?